Admiral Colpoys (1792 ship): Enslaving

 Owners Thomas King & Co. deployed Admiral Colpoys on three enslaving voyages.
 For each of her voyages Admiral Colpoys went to the Gold Coast to gather her human cargo.

-1st enslaving voyage (1802): under George Adams, master, she left London on 17 November 1800.
-She delivered the enslaved people to Havana in September 1802.
-She had embarked 319 captives and landed 287, for a loss rate of 10%.
-She arrived back at Portsmouth on 22 December from Havana after a voyage of five weeks and three days.
+1st voyage transporting enslaved people (1801–1802): under George Adams, master, Admiral Colpoys left London on 17 November 1801.
+In 1801, 147 vessels left English ports, bound on voyages to transport enslaved people; 23 sailed from London.

+Admiral Colpoys delivered 287 enslaved people to Havana in September 1802.
+She left Havana on 14 November, and arrived back at Portsmouth on 22 December, after a voyage of five weeks and three days.

-2nd enslaving voyage (1805): under Henry Coley, master, Admiral Colpoys left London on 2 October 1804, bound for the Gold Coast.
-She started acquiring captives at Cape Coast Castle and then Accra, beginning on 7 February 1805.
-She delivered the slaves to Demerara on 10 June.
-She had embarked 337 captives and landed 303, for a loss rate of 10.1%.
-She left Demerara on 26 July and arrived back at London on 30 September.
+2nd voyage transporting enslaved people (1804–1805): under Henry Coley, master, Admiral Colpoys left London on 2 October 1804, bound for the Gold Coast.
+In 1804, 147 vessels left English ports, bound on voyages to transport enslaved people; 18 sailed from London.

+Admiral Colpoys started acquiring captives at Cape Coast Castle and then Accra, beginning on 7 February 1805.
+She delivered 303 captives to Demerara on 10 June.
+She left Demerara on 26 July, and arrived back at London on 30 September.

-3rd enslaving voyage (1807): on 20 January 1807 Richard Coaley received a letter of marque for Admiral Colpoys.
+3rd voyage transporting enslaved people (1807–1808): on 20 January 1807, Richard Coaley received a letter of marque for Admiral Colpoys.
 She sailed from London on 9 February 1807, bound for the Gold Coast.
 She acquired captives at Cape Coast Castle, Lagos, and Tantumquerry.
-She arrived at Demerara on 30 September.
-She had embarked 326 captives and she landed on 293, for a loss rate of 10.1%.
+She arrived at Demerara on 30 September with 293 captives.

-The Essequebo and Demarary Royal Gazette for 3 October 1807 had two items concerning Admiral Colpoys.
+The Essequebo and Demarary Royal Gazette for 3 October 1807, had two items concerning Admiral Colpoys.

 "The Subscribers inform their Friends who Commissioned them to Purchase Negroes in Barbados, that they have received by the Ship Admiral Colpoys, Capt.
 Coley, 200 Very Prime Gold-Coast Slaves, which they will be ready to deliver on Saturday the 10th of October, at 12 o'Clock.
 William King & Co., Cumingsburg, 30th September 1807."

 "The Subscribers beg leave to inform such of their Friends as Commissioned them to import Negroes, that they have just received 90 Prime Young Gold-Coast Slaves, being part of the Cargo of the Ship Admiral Colpoys from cape coast, last from Barbados, which will be ready for delivery on Saturday the 10th Instant, at the Store of John Madden, Esq.
 Colin Macrae, & Underwood, Johnson & Co..
 Demerary, 3d October 1807."

 Admiral Colpoys arrived back at London 24 April 1808.